SovereignCloudStack/k8s-cluster-api-provider/README.md

 storage attached), your choice is between a single-controller cluster (without `ETCD_UNSAFE_FS`) and a multi-controller cluster with `ETCD_UNSAFE_FS`.
-Neither option is perfect, but we deem the multi-controller cluster preferrable in such a scenario.
+Neither option is perfect, but we deem the multi-controller cluster preferable in such a scenario.

 ## Multi-AZ and multi-cloud environments

 The provided ``cluster-template.yaml`` assumes that all control nodes on one hand and all worker nodes on the other are equal.
-They are in the same cloud within the same availablity zone, using the same flavor. cluster API allows k8s clusters to have varying flavors, span availability zones and even clouds.
+They are in the same cloud within the same availability zone, using the same flavor. cluster API allows k8s clusters to have varying flavors, span availability zones and even clouds.
 For this, you can create an advanced cluster-template with more different machine descriptions and potentially